Creating a COVID-19 Safety Plan for Your Condominium Corporation

-The safety plan should:
+The safety plan must:

-- The safety plan be in writing and made available to any person for review, on request.
+- Be in writing and made available to any person for review, on request.

 The safety plan must be posted in a conspicuous place where it is most likely to be seen by the members of your condominium community.
 Additionally, the COVID-19 pandemic requires that condominium corporations stay on top of any and all COVID-19 related updates from the Government of Ontario.
 Relevant updates should be included in the safety plan, including updates to physical distancing and mask and face covering requirements.